-.
-Typical values of the ON/OFF ratio for thin-film FETs prepared vary in the range of 106 – 108 (Yun Sun, 2022).
+Typical values of the ON/OFF ratio for thin-film FETs vary in the range of 106 – 108 (Yun Sun, 2022).

 In conclusion, this section sums up the main electrical parameters of a thin-film FET, which are: mobility of charge carriers in the conductive layer µ, threshold voltage Vth, subthreshold swing SS and ON/OFF ratio.
 In the experimental part, these parameters were calculated for each phototransistor used for X-ray detection and compared with the values from literature.

-X-ray detection mechanism for thin-film X-ray detectors
+X-ray detection mechanism for semiconducting thin-film X-ray detectors